VisuLogic-Benchmark/VisuLogic-Eval/README.md

 **A Chanllenging Visual-centric Benchmark for Evaluating Multimodal Reasoning in MLLMs!**

-Paper, training codes, model checkpoints are coming!
+Paper, training datasets, training codes and model checkpoints are coming!

 For more details, please refer to the project page with dataset exploration and visualization tools: [https://visulogic.github.io/](https://visulogic.github.io/).